JJSlabbert/iTilt-digital-hydrometer/README.md

 v1.0.3

 New web page for Custom Pin configurations.
 If you can not use the default pin configurations for Power, SDA, SCL and ONE WIRE.

+v1.04

+Cosmetic Improvements for HTML

 # BOARDS.